Ryan McMahon Player Props: Rockies vs. Mets

 Ryan McMahon At The Plate

-- McMahon is batting .216 with eight doubles, four home runs and 12 walks.
+- McMahon is hitting .209 with eight doubles, four home runs and 12 walks.

+- In 57.6% of his 33 games this season, McMahon has picked up at least one hit.
+He's also had four multi-hit games.

-- McMahon has driven in a run in 10 games this year (31.3%), including two games with multiple runs batted in.
+- In 10 games this year (30.3%), McMahon has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.